Innmind/documentation/docs/getting-started/concurrency/ipc.md

 When your program runs across multiple processes you may want to communicate between them to update some state.

-Innmind IPC use unis sockets to send messages between processes.
+Innmind IPC use unix sockets to send messages between processes.

 ## Installation